TECHNOLOGY BASICS: What are Advanced Power Strips

 A Tier 1 APS has two types of outlets, always-on and controlled outlets.
 The always-on outlets have constant power supply while the power to the controlled outlets will be shut off when the APS detects no activity.
-Computers and other devices, such as wireless router, that require constant power supply are plugged into the always-on outlets.
+Computers and other devices, such as wireless routers, that require constant power supply are plugged into the always-on outlets.
 Other electronic devices that can be turned off in the absence of an active user are plugged into the controlled outlets.

-A Tier 2 APS, in addition to the always-on and controlled outlets, has a third type of outlet, typically called control outlet.
+A Tier 2 APS, in addition to the always-on and controlled outlets, has a third type of outlet, typically called a control outlet.
 Depending on the APS manufacture and design, either the computer or monitor is plugged into the control outlet.
 Tier 2 APS has some types of direct connections to the computer and can put the computer to either sleep or hibernate mode when no user activity is detected within the period of countdown timer.
 This feature makes Tier 2 APS even more efficient in saving energy compared to Tier 1 APS.

 Similar to regular power strips, advanced power strips also offer safety features including surge protection, ground fault detection, and resettable circuit breaker.

-When selecting APS, it is critical to differentiate between products designed for residential entertainment applications and products designed for workspace applications.
-APS designed for residential entertainment applications often use the infrared (IR) signal detection technology, the IR signal generated from handheld remote control devices for TV, set-top box, or other home theater/entertainment systems, to determine activity.
+When selecting an APS, it is critical to differentiate between products designed for residential entertainment applications and products designed for workspace applications.
+APS designed for residential entertainment applications often use infrared (IR) signal detection technology, the IR signal generated from handheld remote control devices for TV, set-top box, or other home theater/entertainment systems, to determine activity.
 In workspace applications, users are not engaging with the electronic equipment through any IR signal-generating devices, and APS designed for residential entertainment applications will not only fail to generate the expected energy savings but also result in unsatisfactory performance.